pandorina1013/apple_health_care_converter/README.md

 1. Add `export.xml` to input folder.

-2. Type
+2.

 ```
 python src/run.py
 ```

-3. You can get `hearth_care.csv` on the top of your repository.
+3. You can get `health_care.csv` on the top of your repository.